The Best Moroccan Lemon Chicken Recipe for the Instant Pot or Slow Cooker

-- Begin cooking your Couscous which should only take about 5 minutes using Trader Joes whole wheat couscous.
+- If serving with Couscous, you can begin this now which should only take about 5 minutes using Trader Joes whole wheat couscous.

 - Put the Instant Pot back on the lowest saute setting and add in the frozen peas, olives, and preserved lemon.
 Simmer for about 1-2 minutes.

 - Scoop into your bowls, garnish with chopped fresh cilantro, and serve.

 Serving Suggestions for Moroccan Lemon ChickenI usually enjoy this dish with whole wheat couscous from Trader Joes which is very easy to make and cooks in only 5 minutes.
 Adding 1/4 cup of cooked whole wheat couscous will add an additional 160 calories, 4g of fiber, and 6g of protein to this recipe.
 This Moroccan Lemon Chicken is also great for meal prep.
 It will freeze and reheat very well.
 I'll often double the batch and freeze several serving.
 Don't forget, making your own preserved lemons is incredibly easy and you can find the recipe here.

 For an extra special touch, I recommend serving this dish in small tagines.
 I found this amazing 10pc. set on Amazon and use them all the time when I make Moroccan or Indian dishes.
 They add that extra special touch and are a hit at dinner parties.

 If you decide to make this Moroccan Lemon Chicken recipe I would love to hear your feedback.
 Please leave a comment below.
 This is one of my absolute favorite recipes and it is full of flavor so I really hope you enjoy it!